-There’s no denying that stem-cells have been a buzzword for the past 10 years.
+There's no denying that stem-cells have been a buzzword for the past 10 years in the scientific realms.

 People have been talking about body augmentation using this method to do all sorts of things from adding ears to their foreheads to re-building entire parts of their body that have been disfigured.

-However, until Ben Greenfield opened pandora’s box in the realm of penile stem cells, the attention was largely directed away from genitalia.
+However, until Ben Greenfield, biohacker opened pandora's box in the realm of penile stem cells, the attention was directed mainly away from genitalia.

 After the release of the massively circulated clickbaity article entitled: 'This Guy Injected His Dick With Stem Cells to Try to Make It Bigger', a new era of stem cell surgeons opened up for business.

-Although the results of his experiment were not measured, he did claim afterwards that his partner noticed a difference in the bedroom.
+Although the results of his experiment were not measured, he did claim his partner noticed a difference in the bedroom.

-In order to properly understand the impact of stem cells in your penis, it’s vital that what they are.
+To properly understand the impact of stem cells in your penis, you must know what they are.

 The implication of this is that they are a natural substitute for many types of body enhancement and repair.

-To date though, the use of stem cells has only been proven to be effective in a small number of surgical procedures, namely Leukaemia.
+To date, the use of stem cells has only been proven to be effective in a small number of surgical procedures, namely Leukaemia.

-With that being said, the FDA has no issue with surgeons injecting stem cells as long as they come from the same person AND they don’t claim that they will have any benefits.
+With that being said, the FDA has no issue with surgeons injecting stem cells as long as they come from the same person AND they don't claim that they will have many benefits.

 Most of the interest for this type of surgery has come off the back of loose research that certain types of stem cell therapy can help with erectile dysfunction related to the nerve damage after prostatectomy.

-With the rumours circulating about the possible positive effects of this process though, there are enough men asking for the procedure to encourage surgeons to start charging thousands of dollars to complete it.
+With the rumours circulating about the possible positive effects of this process, enough men are asking for the procedure to encourage surgeons to start charging thousands of dollars to complete it.

 Penile stem cell injection is a form of penile enlargement surgery, focused on the increase in girth of the penis.

-Typically, girth enlargement involves the injection of fatty cells into the penis that have been removed from other parts of the body such as the stomach, thighs or buttocks.
+Typically, girth enlargement involves the injection of fatty cells into the penis that has been removed from other parts of the body such as the stomach, thighs or buttocks.